 - Tsunamis, typhoons, storms, flooding, volcanic eruptions and earthquakes

 - New advisory from the Swedish Ministry for Foreign Affairs

 - Other major accidents such as bus accidents or fires

-We monitor the regions/countries where we know that we have students.
-If the students are in locations that we are not informed about, they are not covered by our crisis monitoring.
+We monitor the countries where we know that we have students.
+If students are in locations that we are not informed about, they are not covered by our crisis monitoring.

 At the start of each semester, External Relations reminds Interhand to send lists of other mobility categories.
 Updates of these lists are received on a continuous basis.

-Other mobility categories that are not registered in Ladok or SoleMove by country, such as:
+Examples of other mobility categories that are not registered in Ladok or SoleMove by country: